How to grow chillies

 How to have Chillies all year round

-chilli plants are really good value and all through the summer and Autumn you can keep picking fresh chillies.
+Chilli plants are really good value compared with buying packs of chillies from the supermarket or greengrocer.
+One or two plants is ample and they will produce chillies all through the summer and Autumn so you can keep picking fresh chillies.
 An added bonus is that Chillies freeze really well and all you need to do at the end of the season, or whenever you have a glut, is pick them off and put into freezer container and freeze.
-When you want to use them for cooking you can just take out rinse under the hot tap and they defrost instantly are firm and good to use straight away.
+When you want to use a chilli for cooking you can just take it out of the freezer, rinse under the hot tap and they defrost instantly are firm and good to use straight away.
 This way you can have a good supply of Chillies all the year round, they are just really easy to freeze and keep for months in the freezer.